Override-6/LComps-SpigotLibrary/README.md

    Event dispatchers dispatch registred events of a wrapped component

-## Components Listeners interfaces
+## ListenerHandlers interfaces
 There is one Listener Interace per wrapped type
-   * PlayersListener
+   * PlayerListenerHandler
-   * ItemsListener
+   * ItemsListenerHandler
-   * EntitiesListener
+   * EntitiesListenerHandler
-   * BlocksListeners
+   * BlocksListenerHandler

-Only one Listener instance per ComponentWrapper is needed.
+Only one ListenerHandler instance per ComponentWrapper is needed.
-Listeners handle the cache of wrapped components, and dispatch the events to each registred wrapped component
+ListenerHandlers handle the cache of wrapped components, and dispatch the events to each registred wrapped component
-The can also decide what kind of event will be listened or not.
+They can also chose what kind of event will be listened or not.

 # How to extend
 ## [WrapperFactory](https://github.com/Override-6/LComps-SpigotLibrary/blob/master/src/fr/override/mc/lcomp/WrapperFactory.java) interface